Russia Says 'Real Danger' of Ukraine Acquiring Nuclear Weapons Required Response

 Russia invaded Ukraine on Thursday in what it called a special operation to demilitarize and "denazify" the country - a justification dismissed by Kyiv and the West as propaganda.

-"Today the dangers that (Ukrainian President Volodymyr) Zelenskiy's regime pose for neighboring countries and international security in general have increased substantially after the authorities set up in Kyiv have embarked upon dangerous games related to plans to acquire their own nuclear weapons," Russian Foreign Minister Sergei Lavrov told the Conference on Disarmament in a video address.
+"Today the dangers that [Ukrainian President Volodymyr] Zelenskyy's regime pose for neighboring countries and international security in general have increased substantially after the authorities set up in Kyiv have embarked upon dangerous games related to plans to acquire their own nuclear weapons," Russian Foreign Minister Sergei Lavrov told the Conference on Disarmament in a video address.

 "Ukraine still has Soviet nuclear technologies and the means of delivery of such weapons.
 We cannot fail to respond to this real danger," he said, also calling for Washington to rebase its nuclear weapons from Europe.